Serhiy Zhadan: Critical reception

 Rostislav Melnikov and Yuriy Tsaplin of the New Literary Review wrote in 2007:

 Zhadan's prose is so poetic, his free verse so prosaic.
-It is difficult to assign a genre to his work: memoir, travelogue, timely or untimely meditation – or a mixture of all these, centered on the themes my generation and our epoch.
+It is difficult to assign a genre to his work: memoir, travelogue, timely or untimely meditation — or a mixture of all these, centered on the themes my generation and our epoch.

 Kirill Ankudinov, writing for Vzglyad.ru in June 2008, said:

-There is no summarizing the spicy, hot, sweet, vicious improvisations of Serhiy Zhadan – this is verbal jazz.
+There is no summarizing the spicy, hot, sweet, vicious improvisations of Serhiy Zhadan — this is verbal jazz.
 When you read him, you fear for contemporary Russian literature: of those now writing in the Russian language, there is none among them who is so infernally free (and above all, free from "writerly" prose, from the tendency to "produce an impression").

-On 5 March 2022, the Polish Academy of Sciences nominated him for the Nobel Prize in Literature.
+In March 2022, the Polish Academy of Sciences nominated Zhadan for the Nobel Prize in Literature.

-In July 2024 Zhadan received the title of honorary professor of philosophy from the Ukrainian Free University in Munich, Germany.
+In July 2024, Zhadan received the title of honorary professor of philosophy from the Ukrainian Free University in Munich, Germany.